TMaranzatto/TMaranzatto.github.io/_publications/Age-of-Gossip-in-Random-and-Bipartite-Networks.md

 ---

-title: "Tree Trace Reconstruction - Reductions to String Trace Reconstruction"
+title: "Age of Gossip in Random and Bipartite Networks"

 collection: publications

 category: conferences

-permalink: /publication/2024-06-07-tree-traces
+permalink: /publication/2024-06-07-age-random

 excerpt: 'I study the sample complexity of tree reconstruction under the TED deletion channel, and show it is the same up to a polynomial factor as the classical string reconstruction problem.
 I also provide some combinatorial identities for the deletion channel.'